tikv/website/content/docs/5.1/reference/faq.md

 TiKV switches Region leaders in the following cases:

 - Leaders cannot reach out to followers.
 For example, network problem or node failure happens.
-- Leader balance from PD.
+- PD needs to balance leaders.
 For example, PD tries to transfer leaders from a hotspot node to others.

 ## Why does the `cluster ID mismatch` message appear upon TiKV starting?

 This is because the cluster ID stored in local TiKV is different from the cluster ID specified by PD.
-When a new PD cluster is deployed, PD generates random cluster IDs.
-TiKV gets the cluster ID from PD and stores the cluster ID locally when it is initialized.
+When a new PD cluster is deployed, PD generates a random cluster ID.
+Then, TiKV gets this cluster ID from PD and stores the cluster ID locally when it is initialized.
 The next time when TiKV is started, it checks the local cluster ID with the cluster ID in PD.
 If the cluster IDs do not match each other, the `cluster ID mismatch` message is displayed, and TiKV exits.

 If you have deployed a PD cluster but removed PD data and deployed a new PD cluster, this error occurs because TiKV uses the old data to connect to the new PD cluster.